canmom/vector/VECTOR-ch3.md

 She wasn't sure, when CORAL explained, that the plan had any hope of working.
 She has even more doubts now.

 And then she feels the sizzle of radiation.
-The light of the FURNACE igniting casts everything into brilliant chiaroscuro shards of colour and shadow.
+The light of the furnace igniting casts everything into brilliant chiaroscuro shards of colour and shadow.
 The sound is so overwhelming and low, even at this distance, that it knocks the breath out of her.

 And the bleached, weathered bone suddenly starts to soften, decades of dirt abruptly expelled as the road system begins the ponderous work of self-repair.